ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

+# May 30, 2019

+- Reorganizing everything.
+- Gym!
+  - Back and biceps.

 # May 29, 2019

+- Performed a phone interview and passed!
 - What are differences between stack and heap?
   - Stack uses static memory.
   - Heap uses dynamic memory.